Poe Valley State Park

-In the mid-1930s, the Civilian Conservation Corps (CCC) created the park and built many of the roads.
-They completed the dam in 1937.
+In the mid-1930s, the Civilian Conservation Corps (CCC) built camp S-63-PA, which housed 200 young men who created the park and built many of the roads.
+The men completed the dam in 1937 with help of Works Progress Administration men.
 Several miles upstream from the park, a stone memorial marks the site of the camp, whose remaining structures are now used as a private hunting camp.

 For more information on the CCC, explore The CCC Years.